univieCUBE/gepard/README.txt

 version it only supports OFFLINE dotplots which means that you have to online access to the genomes in the PEDANT database from the command line.

-To start the comand line tool of Gepard use "gepardcmd.sh" on Un*x systems and "gepardcmd.bat" on Windows systems.
-If the command line startup script does not work on your system you need to start the program manually as outlined above in section 3.
+To start the comand line tool of Gepard execute the jar file in this way: java -cp Gepard-1.40.jar org.gepard.client.cmdline.CommandLine